thien/spacebodies.cpp/Report/Report.md

 ![A table showing bodies and collisions over time.](bod_time.png)

 Due to the nature of the bodies interacting with a force, collisions are unpredictable and are likely to fly away as they progress over time.
 For the sake of the simulation, each randomly generated body (using the seed mentioned prior) has a value ranging from -0.000001 to 0.000001 for all of its displacement attributes $(s_x, s_y, s_z)$ and its velocities ($v_x, v_y, v_z$).
 The mass for each body would be infinitesimally small ($10^{-11}$) to reduce its effect upon force generation.
 We use a 20,000 body simulation in order to increase the chances of collisions.
 Adaptive time stepping is enabled.
-The base timestep is $10^-7$.
+The base timestep is $10^{-7}$.

 A good portion of bodies are merged upon spawning; the first time step shows a considerable number of collisions due to the high probabilistic outcomes as the density of bodies in a small area affords.
 Simulating the outcome using a larger range makes it unlikely for a collision to occur.

-Issues were faced in terms of running the simulation on Paraview due to the massive range of values that can be produced as a consequence of values in the range (from $-10^-8$ to $10^21$).
+Issues were faced in terms of running the simulation on Paraview due to the wide  spectrum of values produced; i.e values are range from $-10^{-8}$ to $10^{21}$.
 It is also noted that in the event of collisions during collisions, it reduces the number of operations as bodies are fused, improving the running time.

 # Scaling Experiments